rodinsc/ImprovedDistanceCalculator/README.md

 ## Calculation of distance

-Generally when people use HC-SR04, they do something like:
+Common usage of HC-SR04 when calculating distance is like:

 ```cpp
 float distance = (duration/2) / 29.1;
 ```
 The important thing here is the `29.1` value.
-It is the speed of sound in microseconds/centimeter format.
+It is the sound speed in microseconds/centimeter format.
 But the temperature of the environment affects that value.
-So to get distance with more accuracy, we have to change this value according to temperature of the environment.
+So to get distance with more accuracy, we need to change this value according to temperature of the environment.

 So, to calculate this value, the code simply solves the following equation.